 Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous system, and may have an increased risk of getting cancer.
-The City was in violation of the Stage II Disinfection By Product rule during the 4th quarter of 2021.
-The City installed automatic hydrant flusher at sites to flush water daily to remove DBP contaminates.
+The City was in violation of the Stage II Disinfection By Product rule during all four quarters of 2022.
+In response to the violation, the City installed automatic hydrant flusher at sites to flush water daily to reduce water age, pilot testing activated carbon to remove DBP contaminates, pilot testing sodium permanganate to reduced the amount of chlorine added to the water.